 We get asked all the time, “do you guys really build the coops you sell?”
-We live on 10 acres, hatch and grow out 4000-5000 chickens a year, and yes, we build the coops we sell.
-Maybe more importantly, we use the coops we sell.
+The short answer is yes, but maybe more importantly, we actually use the coops we sell.

 The Twinings live in the ultimate product development and testing environment.
 They keep chickens, a lot of chickens, in their back yard just like their customers do.
 Not just one breed of chicken either, but dozens of breeds.
 They are constantly tinkering with ideas and improvements to Urban Coop Company coops and dreaming up new accessories and designs.
 There is nothing on earth they love more than meeting the people they build coops for.
 Yes they are customers, but many become friends.

 Several years back Dyan & Montie seriously considered the purchase of a medium sized egg farm only to come to the conclusion that it was too outdated and fixing it would not make financial sense.
 In December of 2012 they revisited an earlier idea to get into the backyard chicken keeping rebirth but were not sure of the right approach.
 They finally settled on the idea of building a very particular backyard chicken coop that met a series of design goals.
 Best available materials, integrated waterers and feeders, predator strong, multi-climate design, pretty and able to be shipped nationally.
 They had personally been dissatisfied with coops they themselves could purchase.
 Urban Coop Company was born.
 From the initial conception of the idea of the company to the day-to-day operations everyone in the family was to play an important part.
 Several notions were key in the Twining’s leap of faith into the coop business.
 Most convincing was a deep belief that the locally produced food movement was for real and the renewed realization that having chickens made a lot of sense, to a lot of people, for a lot of different reasons, was not a passing fad.